-For a year and a half now, I’ve been the leader of a 40-man Classic WoW guild.
+For two years, I’ve been the leader of a 40-man Classic WoW guild.
 Classic is the reissue of the original version of World of Warcraft.
-Released in 2004, that game is what defined the MMORPG genre.
+Released in 2004, it is the game that defined the MMORPG genre.
 You got it, WoW’s a pretty big deal.

-But why would anyone play the 15-year old version of it?
-To sum it up, the initial game was mostly built around its community aspect.
-Everything prompts you to interact with others.
-A lot of enemies are too strong for one player, some items can only be obtained every few days, and most resources are limited.
+Now why would one play the 15-year old version of it?
+Mainly because of its community aspect.
+Everything prompts you to interact with others — enemies are too strong for 1 player, some items can only be crafted every 3 days, and resources are limited.

-You think that is constraining?
-Hang on.
-The 40 people now need to agree on given time frames to meet and progress through the content.
-If the best guilds usually clear the dungeons in one night, some can need several ones to do it — if they even manage to.
-The best part of it?
-Statistically, only 25% of the raid will actually receive rewards for their participation.
-The rest will just have to hope that the gods of RNG will be in their favor next time.
-Oh, yeah — next time means next week.
+To progress, the 40 people need to agree on a defined schedule to meet and play.
+While the best guilds clear the dungeons in one night, some need several play sessions to do it — if they even manage to.
+Because rewards are limited, only 25% of the raid will receive something for their participation.
+The rest will have to pray the gods of RNG for one more week.
+Yes, raid dungeons are on a weekly reset.

 Now you have the big picture.
 Organizing a 40-man raid is a real management challenge.
 And because it’s, after all, a game, people will leave for a variety of reasons.
 Sometimes real life priorities will catch them.
 Sometimes it will be because they didn’t get that shiny, lightning-sparkling, sword.
 Either way, recruitment never stops.

 Okay.
 So how do you efficiently recruit people?
 Well, you don’t.
 I mean, unless you’re the best guild on your server.
 Or you’re promoting your exceptional leading skills by running successful pick-up (ie. non-guild) raids.
 If that’s not your case, you’re pretty much left to spamming.
 Whether you choose to do it in game, on Discord, or on the official forums, the results are pretty much the same.
 Too much noise.
 Too much competition.